Airtasker Disco Page Research

 Sharing Insights

-Tackling every researcher’s dilemma: How can I share these insights in a way that engaged the team?
+Tackling every researcher’s dilemma: How can I share these insights in a way that engages the team?

-I used Dovetail to embed quotes & insights within a report, allowing quick scanning or deeper investigation by readers.
+I included quotes & linked to explanations of insights within a report, allowing quick scanning or deeper investigation by readers.

 This allowed use by different audiences, from an overview for leadership to in depth context for designers.